 - To keep an eye on a child sitting in the back, you can attach an additional mirror to the windscreen or rear-view mirror.

-Rica has other motoring guides which may also be useful:
+There are other motoring guides which may be useful:

 - Choosing a car

 - Getting into and out of a car

 - Getting a wheelchair into a car

 Acknowledgements: This guide was produced by the Research Institute for Disabled Consumers with funding from Motability and in partnership with Drive Mobility (formerly the Forum of Mobility Centres).

 This information is unbiased and we hope it will help you choose the right option to meet your needs.
 We don't sell products.
 Please search online by product name to find suppliers or go to our Useful contacts section in the menu above.

 Introduction | Next: Choosing a family car